Reflections of a Latina Immigrant Veteran in a Divided America

 I don't have all the answers.
 Maybe none of us do.
 But I've decided that belonging isn't something I have to be granted.
 It's something I choose to claim.
 My love for this country isn't blind.
 You can love a country and still demand it do better.
 I can hold pride and disappointment in the same breath.
 And maybe that's the kind of patriotism we need more of: one rooted not in certainty or righteousness, but in care.

 No one gets to tell me what being Latina means, or what being an American citizen means, or whether I have the right to call myself one (unless I let them).
-I am an American citizen.
+I am an American.
 In fact, I was already American before I ever set foot in the United States.
 Cuba, too, is part of the Americas.
 I'm also a U.S. Army veteran.
 And while none of these identities are perfect, I wear them all with pride.

 I'm with you in this, still trying to make sense of it, too.
-And I'm offering not a resolution, but an invitation: To notice what's real.
+I'm offering not a resolution, but an invitation: To notice what's real.
 To hold your heart open.
 To resist collapsing into only despair or denial.
 Maybe the best we can do is stay awake to our fear, our compassion, and our shared humanity.

 Begin Your Own Healing Journey